KULeuven-MICAS/accfg-artifacts/README.md

 git submodule update --init --recursive --remote
 ```

-**Notes for Zenodo:**
+#### From Zenodo:

-The Zenodo artifact comes in two parts, the docker container `accfg-artifacts.container.tar.gz` and the repository `accfg-artifacts.repo.tar.gz`.
+Navigate to the Zenodo artifact page (https://doi.org/10.5281/zenodo.16260752).
+Our artifact comes in two parts, the docker container `accfg-artifacts.container.tar.gz` and the repository `accfg-artifacts.repo.tar.gz`.
+Both files need to be downloaded to run the artifact.

-The repository can be extracted by running `tar -xzf accfg-artifacts.repo.tar.gz`.
+After downloading, the repository can be extracted by running `tar -xzf accfg-artifacts.repo.tar.gz`.

 The `container` file needs to be imported using docker/podman by running `docker image load accfg-artifacts.container.tar.gz`.